Little Navmap Logo

 Note

 Do not forget to clear the aircraft trail ( Delete User Aircraft Trail or Reset all for a new Flight) before a flight to avoid old trail segments in the exported GPX file.
-Or, disable the reloading of the trail in the options dialog on Startup and Update.
+Or, disable the reloading of the trail in the options dialog on page Startup and Updates.

 Export the flight plan for the VATSIM vPilot online network client.
 Disabled if no flight plan has been loaded or created.